1. What is the S-L Graduation Requirement?

-Starting from the 2016-17 intake of first year students, Service-Learning (S-L) became a graduation requirement.
-To fulfil the S-L graduation requirement, each student is required to participate in at least ONE course with a S-L element before graduation.
+Starting from the 2016-17 intake of first-year students, Service-Learning (S-L) became a graduation requirement.
+To fulfil the S-L graduation requirement, each student is required to participate in at least ONE course with an S-L element before graduation.

 In order to fulfil the S-L requirement, students have to:

 - complete the required S-L experience (including 30 service and training hours) as confirmed by the Course Instructor;

 3. If I am a final year student, but I still have not completed my S-L Graduation Requirement.
 What can I do?

 You must enrol in one Service-Learning Course listed in the section “Service-Learning information” section on the Registry’s Website (https://www.ln.edu.hk/reg/undergraduate-programmes/course-registration) and complete all the S-L tasks.

 - If you cannot find a suitable Service-Learning course from your department, you can consider taking a Service-Learning course from other departments/ units.